yun2/pbartifact/Sequel.md

 ![Image](./img/71and79/0079-2.png "fig.4")
 ![Image](./img/71and79/0079-3.png "fig.5")

+fig.3-5

-fig.3-5 alignment to the genome (hs37d5.fa) by minimap2
+The CLR of fig.1 was aligned to the genome (hs37d5.fa) by minimap2

-not aligned end-to-end
+But it was not aligned end-to-end

 ![Image](./img/71and79/0071-1.png "fig.6")
 ![Image](./img/71and79/0071-2.png "fig.7")
 ![Image](./img/71and79/0071-3.png "fig.8")

+fig.6-8

-fig.6-8 alignment to the genome (hs37d5.fa) by minimap2
+The CLR of fig.2 was aligned to the genome (hs37d5.fa) by minimap2

-not aligned end-to-end
+But it was not aligned end-to-end

 ## Methods